rulixxx/ont_stuff/README.md

 ### runGuppy.py
 Basecall an ONT experiment using the Guppy basecaller.
 The script must be invoked in the directory tree that contains the fast5 to be processed, all subdirectories are searched recursively for input.

 A scratch directory is created with multiple input and output subfolders (one for each job).
 A Slurm job array is created and submitted to the execution queue with output sequencing_summary and fastq files located in the out directories.
 Each Guppy instance is assigned 8 threads ( one devoted reading thread ).

+If basecalling a multiplexed experiment an additional demultiplexing step must be done after this.

 A RunInfo json file is generated with all the details of the experiment and basecalling.